dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeLocalMWLSCP:

-    :ref:`Merge Local MWL SCP <dcmMergeLocalMWLSCP>`",string,"AE Title of archive's MWL SCP used to lookup MWL Item to coerce request attributes of received objects.
+    :ref:`Merge Local MWL SCP(s) <dcmMergeLocalMWLSCP>`",string,"AE Title of archive's MWL SCP used to lookup MWL Item to coerce request attributes of received objects.
 If absent, the Archive DB is queried for a matching MWL item provided by any Archive MWL AE.

     (dcmMergeLocalMWLSCP)"
     "